 Learn why you should recycle, what you can recycle, where it goes after you drop it off and what products are made from your recycled materials.
 Students will be able to join in the Recycling Relay game.

 The Need For Trees

 What roles do trees play in everyday life?
 Our Naturalist will lead your class through the life cycle of a tree, basic tree ID and facts about our forest friends.
-Students will get their hands dirty and take home a small tree to plant.
+Students will get to meet some of our arboreal friends up close.

 Toxins, Tails, Teeth, and Talons